Yanks’ Judge heads on road still at 61 homers; 4 games left

 “A Triple Crown would be amazing, but I think we’re still a long way from that,” Judge said.

 Baltimore (82-77) guaranteed its first winning season since 2016.
-The Orioles went 52-110 last year and became the third team to have a winning record one season after losing 110 or more, joining the 1890 Louisville Colonels and 1899 St. Louis Perfectos.
+The Orioles went 52-110 last year and became the first team since at least 1900 to have a winning record one season after losing 110 or more.

 “It’s an accomplishment, definitely from where we came from last year,” manager Brandon Hyde said.